-Mount Sinai Medical Center, which is located in the upper-class section of Manhattan in New York City, faced a big problem when it tried to deliver workplace perks to its own employees.
+Mount Sinai Medical Center, which is located in the upper-class section of Manhattan in New York City, faced a big problem when it tried to deliver employee discount program workplace perks to its own employees.
 The HR department could not find an employee perk program that came close to meeting their needs in terms of features, compelling offers and a low-cost operating costs.
 In an extremely rare move, MSMC decided to create their own in-house solution and the Mount Sinai Health System Recreation Office was born.
 The system was so successful that they eventually implemented it group wide, across all the hospital affiliates in the New York region.
 To ensure the projects success, the Health System Recreation Office took the step of banning all outside competing services, so they would not have to face market competition for their home-grown solution.
 So, in a somewhat monopolistic and anti-competitive move, Mount Sinai now blocks employees access and email to and from any competing services and forces all employees to use their internal service only.
 This model has been able to survive primarily because its actually pretty good – the discounts they provide to NYC based events and services are pretty compelling.
 Some discounts that have been included in their program in the last two years have included: US Open Tennis tickets, free Uber trips and discounted tickets to Wicked on Broadway.
 Mount Sinai has over ten thousand employees, so there is some efficiency for this home-grown model, but if the organization was smaller, then this in-house service may be deemed far too expensive to operate.
 With a team of four full time employees running it, operational costs must be offset by making profits on the ticket sales, with the ultimate goal of making the department break even on its costs.
 Normally, company CFO’s are fond of cutting headcount in non-profit making divisions of an organization, so the Health System Recreation Office team has done pretty well to survive the many rounds of layoffs at Mount Sinai, especially with the rebirth of Beth Israel.
 The Mount Sinai management has assured staff that the Beth Israel changes will have no affect on the current Mount Sinai employees, but time will tell.
 Having said that, the Mount Sinai Health System Recreation Office goes from strength-to-strength, as they get to ban any other services that try to compete with them, indicating that they are quite happy to not play by the rules, even though it may mean that their employees may be receiving reduced value and features in their work perks.
 Economics 101 teaches us that whenever competition is removed, that this in turn will reduce value and efficiency for the client.
 This monopoly also implies that the management of the Health System Recreation Office may be putting their own success ahead of Mount Sinai employees needs, drawing into question a conflict of interest, which has been a problem before in other parts of Mount Sinai Medical Center and may now exist in another.

 CASE STUDY 2: Free Service Using Corporate Offers:

-With two major offices on the North East coast and various offices around the nation, KPMG needed to provide its domestic US employees with a employee perk service that could deliver on both a local and regional level.
+With two major offices on the North East coast and various offices around the nation, KPMG needed to provide its domestic US employees with a employee discount program and perk service that could deliver on both a local and regional level.
 It also needed a company that could attend the popular KPMG on-site benefit fairs twice a year and engage with employees to promote employee participation.
 Corporate Offers was chosen to provide this service, given its multi-state approach.

 CASE STUDY 3: Paid Service Using Nextjump: